 The Home Directory

 The home directory contains multiple database files, web assets, and the security-related files.
 It has the structure below, and it normally just goes in ~/infinitydb-home.
 Permissions will vary for the directories based on sensitivity.
-This structure can be overridden in certain ways.

 |data/default||meta-data.infdb||Contains all system configuration information except web configuration including: database names and their associated file names, user names and password hashes, roles, and permission grants between roles and databases.
 Databases may also be declared remote or given relative or absolute paths.
-Meta-data.infdb is a regular InfinityDB Encrypted file that is only modified by the MetaData class within the server.|
+Meta-data.infdb is a regular InfinityDB Encrypted file that is only modified via the admin pages within the server.|

 demo_writeable.infdb, further infinitydb files

 |Any InfinityDB database files can be placed here, manually copied in or created by the administration web page.
 There is no limitation on the contents or structure of the files.
 A convenient way to backup is to manually copy the default subdirectory into another subdirectory under data.
 All files here may be listed and accessed by the web-based database browser by permitted or database owner users.|

 |web/default||web assets||All html, js, css, images, and other static web files.
 Some of these are specific to the server.
 There is no limit to these, and they show up in the root of the server’s web site.
 Putting application code in a subdirectory would be good.
 Access is public, but Servlets may be protected by user credentials.
 Future versions may make static access protectable also.|

 |web/default/WEB_INF||web.xml||A configuration file in the standard format for Servlets.
 It determines mainly the Servlet paths within the site’s URLS.
 The Servlets are provided as code within the Server’s JVM with class names configured here.
 There are predefined Servlets under the special infinitydb URL path prefix for administration and data browsing.|